-Blank, corrupted or unreadable files or papers for another course will be assigned a score of zero.
+• Blank, corrupted or unreadable files or papers for another course will be assigned a score of zero.

-Final Exam (35%): TBA, during December 2021 Examination period
+Final Exam (35%): TBA, during April 2022 Examination period

-- The exam will be a time-limited (2 hours), synchronous test held during the Registrar's office examination period. - The exam will consist of multiple choice and short answer questions. - The exam is not cumulative.
+- The exam will be a time-limited (2 hours), synchronous test held during the Registrar's office examination period. - The exam will consist of true/false questions and short answer questions. - The exam is not cumulative.
 The exam will cover all material associated with lectures 6, 7, 8, 9, 10 & 11 - See Quercus for detailed instructions.